 Moringa powder is high in vitamin E

-Most noteworthy, vitamin E is important for the proper function of the immune system, cell signaling, and many metabolic processes.
+Vitamin E is important for the proper function of the immune system, cell signaling, and many metabolic processes.

-Finally, research has shown that vitamin E can improve the aerobic power.
+Furthermore, vitamin E is good for athletes, as it may help muscles recover faster.
 On the contrary, vitamin E deficiency will impair athletic performance (6).

-Other foods that are good sources of vitamin E are vegetable oils, sunflower seeds (26.1 mg per 100 gr), almonds (23.5 mg), hazelnuts (15 mg), peanuts (8.3 mg), spinach (2 mg), broccoli (0.78 mg), and kiwi (1.46 mg) (6).
+Other foods that are good sources of vitamin E are vegetable oils, sunflower seeds (26.1 mg per 100g), almonds (23.5 mg), hazelnuts (15 mg), peanuts (8.3 mg), spinach (2 mg), broccoli (0.78 mg), and kiwi (1.46 mg) (6).